YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Information: The ydb_mstack environment variable species an M stack size outside the range YottaDB supports, where LLLL and MMMM are the lower and upper bounds respectively; VVVV is the value actually used.

-Action: None required immediately as the process operates with the reported size M stack, however it would be preferable to eliminate such messages by setting ydb_mstack to a value in the supported range.
+Action: None required immediately as the process operates with the reported size M stack, however, it would be preferable to eliminate such messages by setting ydb_mstack to a value in the supported range.

 ----------------------
 MTANSIFOR